 However, one particular cohort study by Mozaffarian et al.51 caught my attention partly because it went to considerable lengths to control for potential confounders.
 The researchers followed 2,692 older adults for an impressive 16 years.
 After adjusting the results for key dietary variables (including fish and meat consumption; as well as various demographic, cardiovascular and lifestyle factors) they found that higher plasma levels of long-chain omega-3 were associated with lower total mortality (mostly due to reduced cardiovascular disease deaths).

 On the other hand, a 2020 Cochrane review showed little to no benefits in terms of primary and secondary prevention54.
-This meta-analysis revealed possible small benefits for long-chain omega-3 in terms of reduced risk of coronary heart events and cardiovascular mortality, but when limiting the analysis to the studies with a lower risk of bias the results approached no effect.
+This meta-analysis revealed possible small benefits for long-chain omega-3 in terms of reduced risk of cardiovascular mortality, cardiovascular events, coronary heart disease mortality and events, but when limiting the analysis to the studies with a lower risk of bias the results approached no effect for cardiovascular mortality and events.
 But as before, we might wonder whether the trials were lengthy enough to get a decent estimate on the impact of EPA/DHA on cardiovascular health.

 Throughout this article I have taken the position that algal oil should be taken as a precaution.
 However, when it comes to the question of dosage, I think the potential benefits have to be weighed against the potential harms.